 Step 3 Weave the Middle Web

 After this, you can start weaving the middle web by securing the hemp to the hoop with twice knotting.
 Wind a small hemp ball from the larger one.
-Ensure that the ball can pass through the gaps while you’re working around the middle.
+Ensure the ball can pass through the gaps while working around the middle.
 Knot twice to connect the hemp to the hoop.

 Bring the beads and hemp closely behind the hoop.
 Leave a space in the middle.
 Leave one-inch space and pull the beads and hemp through the open hole from back to front.
 Continue doing this by leaving space before going to the next round.